cornucopia-rs/cornucopia/README.md

 Cornucopia is a small CLI utility resting on `tokio-postgres` designed to facilitate PostgreSQL workflows in Rust.

-Cornucopia aims to get out of your way, **transpiling your PostgreSQL queries to Rust** on demand without requiring you to maintain a live database connection.
+Cornucopia aims to get out of your way, **transpiling your PostgreSQL queries to Rust on demand**.
 Each query is prepared against your schema, ensuring that the query statements are valid SQL.
 These prepared statements are then be used to generate properly type-checked Rust code for this query.

+##### Features
+* SQL-first.
+Your database schema is the source of truth.
+No ORM.
+* Custom user types (composites, enums and domains).
+* One-dimensional array types.
+* Nullable return columns.
+* Optional migration management.
+* Build your queries against your own live database, or let Cornucopia manage that for you.
+* Use the connection type that you want (pooled or not, transaction or not).
+You can mix and match them freely.
+* Compatible with `build.rs` to rebuild Rust queries whenever SQL files change.
+* No macros, respects your compile times.

 Keep reading for more info, or take a look at the [basic example](https://github.com/LouisGariepy/cornucopia/tree/main/examples/basic) for a quickstart 🚀.